Our COVID-19-related social justice measures

 Young people’s employment prospects are being hit hard by the COVID-19 crisis.
 BSL is calling for the federally funded Transition to Work program to be urgently expanded to enable all 15 to 24-year-olds not fully engaged in work or study to receive assistance. .

-The Changing People’s Lives Squared (CPL Squared) project surveys the experiences of BSL staff and participants to see how COVID-19 has impacted their lives and how best to support staff and program participants during a crisis.
+The Changing People’s Lives Squared (CPL Squared) project surveyed the experiences of BSL staff and participants to see how COVID-19 has impacted their lives and how best to support staff and program participants during a crisis.